-In the beginning, I did manage a dropshipping Instagram account, but I always thought it was pretty hard.
+In the beginning I managed a dropshipping Instagram account, but I always thought it was pretty hard.
 Until now.
 Learn with me on how to set up your dropshipping Instagram account correctly, and then let’s grow it together from scratch!

 Creating your Dropshipping Instagram Account

-First off, I want to make it clear that even though there are certain ways that you can follow to get more followers to your dropshipping Instagram account.
-That it will still take time.
+First off, I want to make it clear that even though there are certain ways that you can get more followers to your dropshipping Instagram account, it will still take time.

 This isn’t an overnight process.